What is a Sales Funnel?

-Understanding the correct type of sales funnel to bring sales to your business is essential if you’ve go-through the basic definition of the sales funnel.
+Understanding the correct type of sales funnel to bring sales to your business is essential if you’ve gone through the basic definition of the sales funnel.

-It’s time to discuss what are the types of the sales funnel.
+It’s time to discuss the types of sales funnels.
 Here you go:

 - Lead generation funnel

 - Limited time offer sales funnel

 So, always use the correct type of funnel to bring sales on autopilot.